NetickNetworking/NetickDocumentation/articles/2-setting-up-the-game.md

 Adding NetworkObject to a GameObject will give it an identity across the network, so that it's synced.

 ## Spawning our Player
-1. Add a field to hold the player character prefab in our gameplay manager script and, and give it type of `NetworkObject`.
+1. Add a field to hold the player character prefab in our gameplay manager script and give it type of `NetworkObject`.
-2. Then, let's also spawn the character when a player is connected to the server.
+2. Then, let's also spawn the character when a player connects to the server.

 #### Input Source
 On the `NetworkInstantiate`, you can pass an Input Source.
-Input Source represents which peer has the authority to send inputs to this object, in this case that player is joined player.
+Input Source represents which peer has the authority to send inputs to this object, in this case that player is the joining player.

-3. Don't forget to assign the player prefab to the GameplayManger component!
+3. Don't forget to assign the player prefab on the GameplayManger component!

 ```cs
 using Netick;